clinthuffman/PAL/README.md

 [forks]:https://github.com/clinthuffman/PAL/network
 [issues]:https://github.com/clinthuffman/PAL/issues

-If you wish to install the PAL tool, then download `PAL_Setup_2.7.7_x64.zip`.
-It contains the Microsoft installer files.
-If you just want to run it without installation, then download `PAL_FlatFiles_2.7.7_x64.zip`.

-To download the latest PAL tool, click the respective PAL*.zip file, and then click View Raw to begin the download.
-Go to Properties of the zip file, click Unblock, and then click OK.
-Extract the zip file.
-Run PALWizard.exe to use the PAL Wizard tool.
-Otherwise, use PAL.ps1 directly.

-All other folders contain source code.

 ## Project Description
 Ever have a performance problem, but don't know what performance counters to collect or how to analyze them?
 The PAL (Performance Analysis of Logs) tool is a powerful tool that reads in a performance monitor counter log and analyzes it using known thresholds.

 ## Features
  - Thresholds files for most of the major Microsoft products such as IIS, MOSS, SQL Server, BizTalk, Exchange, and Active Directory.